alepulver/game-catalog-builder/docs/matching.md

 - If you later change how the query is formed (e.g. different punctuation stripping / year hint usage), the cache key changes and the provider will try again (which is the behavior you want).
 - Request failures (timeouts/no response) are intentionally not negative-cached.
+- If a query requires a real HTTP call (cache miss) and the network is unavailable, the provider fails fast (distinct from “not found”) so you can enable internet and rerun.

 ### HLTB note (build once)